aaron555/raspi-temperature-controller/README.md

 ## Hardware

+Before designing or building any hardware, read the [safety information](##-IMPORTANT-SAFETY-INFORMATION)
 *** Parts list
 *** Schematics - simplest proof-of-concept with colocated LED exactly as breadboard, more general with DT relay for feedback, multiple relays/temperature sensor with dashed lines "..." and separate relay supply rail
 *** Photos of breadboard and DIN rail heating controller